Need an energy boost? We’ve got you covered.

 Exercise really mustn’t stop as we get older.
 So yes, we may be a bit slower than we used to be but we’ve still got so much living to do.
 If the onset of creaky joints makes past forms of exercise and sport more difficult, find alternatives such as cycling or swimming.

 Consider too joining a gym or developing a workout routine you can practise at home each day either before or after work.
-Regular exercise will not only boost your energy and fitness levels but will lift your mood too: just 30 minutes of moderate intensity activity such as brisk walking, gardening, biking or dancing 4 to 5 times per week will work wonders.
+Regular exercise will not only boost your energy and fitness levels but will lift your mood too: just 30 minutes of moderate intensity activity such as power walking, gardening, biking or dancing 4 to 5 times per week will work wonders.
 But if that is too much in the first instance, 10 to 15 minutes each day is an ideal place to start.

 And of course, exercise doesn’t have to be purely of the physical kind to re-energise ourselves.
 We need to keep our minds active and alert too: do puzzles, join a book group, learn a musical instrument, develop a new hobby, volunteer for a project in the community that has always interested you, get out and socialise.